pvk-developer/pvk-developer/README.md

 # Hey there! 👋

-I'm Plamen, and I've been passionately contributing to the open-source software community since 2018.
+I'm Plamen, a passionate software engineer and open-source contributor since 2018.

 ## 🚀 About Me

-My open-source journey began as a software engineer at [DAI-Lab](https://github.com/DAI-Lab), where I faced and conquered a multitude of intriguing challenges.
-These experiences not only sharpened my skills but also broadened my horizons in the realms of open source and software engineering.
+My journey in open source began at [DAI-Lab](https://github.com/DAI-Lab), where I tackled a variety of complex challenges that deepened my skills in software design, machine learning, and distributed systems.
+Since then, I've been actively contributing to open-source projects that aim to push the boundaries of data science, automation, machine learning and synthetic data generation.

-## 🔭 What I'm Up To
+## 👨‍💻 What I’m Working On

-I'm currently a part of the fantastic team at [DataCebo](https://datacebo.com/), the proud creators of [SDV](https://github.com/sdv-dev), the largest ecosystem for synthetic data generation and evaluation.
-My role involves developing new features, refactoring, and maintaining various projects within this ecosystem.
-Here are some of the key projects I'm actively involved in:
+I'm currently part of the awesome team at [DataCebo](https://datacebo.com/), the creators of [SDV](https://github.com/sdv-dev/SDV) — the largest ecosystem for synthetic data generation and evaluation.
+My work spans feature development, code refactoring, and maintaining several open-source tools, including:

 - [SDV](https://github.com/sdv-dev/SDV): The Synthetic Data Vault, a powerful synthetic data generation tool that maintains the same format and statistical properties as the real data.